benchi99/SonicProgressBar/README.md

 A Sonic progress bar for IntelliJ IDEA and other JetBrains IDEs.

 This is the Sonic progress bar for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) based on the Nyan Progress Bar by Dmitry Batkovitch.
-It displays Sonic running in the basic and indefinite progress bars.
+It displays Sonic running in the determinate progress bar and skids in the indefinite progress bar.

-It currently is a WIP.

 ## Acknowledgements